vivliostyle/docs.vivliostyle.org/create-book.md

 - author name (In addition to alphanumeric characters, kanji, katakana, and hiragana are also available)
 - author email
 - license (Select the type of distribution license with the up and down arrow keys)
-- choose theme (Select the type of theme faile with the up and down arrow keys)
+- choose theme (Select the type of theme package with the up and down arrow keys)
     - `@vivliostyle/theme-bunko`……Japanese novel style (vertical text).
     - `@vivliostyle/theme-techbook`……Technical books.
     - `@vivliostyle/theme-slide`……Slide document.
     - `@vivliostyle/theme-academic`……Academic articles.

-In addition, the theme file is also [OSS development](https://github.com/vivliostyle/themes).
+In addition, the theme package is also [OSS development](https://github.com/vivliostyle/themes).
 As development progresses, it may be added to other additions.

 ## How Create Book works